aayamdahal/node-qr-range/README.md

 const directoryPath = './'; // Update this to your directory path no need to update if the excel is in the same directory as the script
 ```

-3. Modify the config object in the script to match your MSSQL database credentials and configuration:
+3. Modify the configuration file (database.js) to match your MSSQL database credentials and configuration:

    ```javascript
    const config = {